 This means asking the right questions at the right time, while making sure your prospects feel understood.
 Make a list of these questions before the initial call.

-Do some research on their organization and role to get a feel for what their pain-points might be in order to elicit the information you need to craft a relevant solution.
+Research your prospect's organization and role to get a feel for what their pain-points might be in order to elicit the information you need to craft a relevant solution.

 For example, you might discover that they’re already using a competing solution.
 Therefore, you could ask them why they’re looking for a new solution now, and perhaps why they decided to use the competitor in the first place (as discussed earlier).